Financial risk management: Economic perspective

-Neoclassical finance theory - i.e., financial economics - prescribes that a firm should take on a project if it increases shareholder value.

-Finance theory also shows that firm managers cannot create value for shareholders or investors by taking on projects that shareholders could do for themselves at the same cost;

-see Theory of the firm and Fisher separation theorem.
+Neoclassical finance theory prescribes that (1) a firm should take on a project only if it increases shareholder value.
+Further, the theory suggests that (2) firm managers cannot create value for shareholders or investors by taking on projects that shareholders could do for themselves at the same cost; see Theory of the firm and Fisher separation theorem.

-There is therefore a fundamental debate relating to "Risk Management" and shareholder value.
+Given these, there is therefore a fundamental debate relating to "Risk Management" and shareholder value.
 The discussion essentially weighs the value of risk management in a market versus the cost of bankruptcy in that market: per the Modigliani and Miller framework, hedging is irrelevant since diversified shareholders are assumed to not care about firm-specific risks, whereas, on the other hand hedging is seen to create value in that it reduces the probability of financial distress.

 When applied to financial risk management, this implies that firm managers should not hedge risks that investors can hedge for themselves at the same cost.

-This notion is captured in the so-called "hedging irrelevance proposition":

-"In a perfect market, the firm cannot create value by hedging a risk when the price of bearing that risk within the firm is the same as the price of bearing it outside of the firm."
+This notion is captured in the so-called "hedging irrelevance proposition": "In a perfect market, the firm cannot create value by hedging a risk when the price of bearing that risk within the firm is the same as the price of bearing it outside of the firm."

 In practice, however, financial markets are not likely to be perfect markets.

-This suggests that firm managers likely have many opportunities to create value for shareholders using financial risk management, wherein they have to determine which risks are cheaper for the firm to manage than the shareholders.
+This suggests that firm managers likely have many opportunities to create value for shareholders using financial risk management, wherein they are able to determine which risks are cheaper for the firm to manage than for shareholders.
 Here, market risks that result in unique risks for the firm are commonly the best candidates for financial risk management.